-CIRL has a dedicated Researcher-in-Residence and a Head of Research Programmes.
+CIRL has a dedicated Head of Research and Impact.
 The Centre conducts small-scale studies at Eton and larger, cross-sector research studies at other schools on topics related to resilience and character education.

-CIRL publishes the Eton Journal for Innovation and Research in Education twice a year, including articles by academics, teachers and boys on aspects of evidence-informed practice.
+CIRL publishes the Eton Journal for Innovation and Research in Education once a year, including articles by academics, teachers and boys on aspects of evidence-informed practice.

 CIRL hosts two conferences a year at Eton and presents at numerous schools and conferences on topics such as the future of education, evidence-informed practice and character education.

-The Researcher-in-Residence publishes a weekly blog that summarises research findings about aspects of teaching and learning and offers advice on how these findings can be used in practice in a school setting.
+CIRL publishes a blog four times a term that summarises research findings about aspects of teaching and learning and offers advice on how these findings can be used in practice in a school setting.

 CIRL houses the school’s Learning Support Centre and promotes a culture of personalised learning across the school.

-CIRL works closely with the Director of Professional Development to provide a rich programme of ongoing training for masters in teaching and learning, including whole-staff and smaller, opt-in sessions with visiting speakers and our own expert staff.
+CIRL works closely with the Deputy Head (Curriculum Staff) and the Head of Teaching Practice to provide a rich programme of ongoing training for masters in teaching and learning, including whole-staff and smaller, opt-in sessions with visiting speakers and our own expert staff.